breatheco-de/content/src/content/how-to/javascript-array-slice.md

 In the previous snippet of code the slice method returned a sub-array from the original array counting from the back.

-## Advantages of the Slice Method in JavaScript
+## Advantages of the Slice Method in Javascript

-The `slice` method in JavaScript is a great tool for writing organized, reader-friendly, and maintainable code.
+The `slice` method in Javascript is a great tool for writing organized, reader-friendly, and maintainable code.
 Its advantages make it really valuable to use, including:

 - The `slice` method is a non-destructive way of creating a new array from the original one.
 It slices off a part of the referenced object without leaving any changes to it.
 - The `slice` method is incredibly easy to use as it only takes two arguments, streamlining the process for extracting desired elements from an array.